seed-ecosystem/seed-whitepaper/protocol/queues/README.md

 }
 ```

-`nonce` is a little bit tricky.
-It starts from zero and client should increment it.
+`nonce` is just a unique number which starts from 0 and goes to infinity.
-To get next value for `nonce`, you just take last known event from this queue
-and add `1` to it.

 `content` is an encrypted JSON of the message (more on encryption [below](#encryption))